 - 1. In the Extegrity dialog box choose Select previous exam. - 2.
 Highlight the exam the student was working on. - 3.
 Click Begin Exam. - 4.
 Enter the following start code: exam4flash. - 5.
 Type a brief reason for why the exam had to be restarted (i.e. computer froze, battery died, etc.). - 6.
+Type in the crash recovery password. - 7.
 The Extegrity software will perform the security scan again, and will recover the student's exam up to the last automatic save.
-Click OK to continue the exam. - 7.
-Notify the student that they may resume, or not, the exam on laptop. - 8.
+Click OK to continue the exam. - 8.
+Notify the student that they may resume, or not, the exam on laptop. - 9.
 Make notes in that quarter's exam log book about the time, duration, type and resolution of the technical difficulty.